CC7D FAQs

 To prevent work from being done before the Official 7-Day Time Period, teams are given a Character, a Prop, a Line of Dialogue and a Fourth Element at the Kickoff event.
 These elements must appear in their CC7D film.
 Ultimately, the main thing that keeps people from cheating is honor.
 Teams should not begin ANYTHING creative prior to the 7-day filming period.

-Can I use popular music from artists like Lady Gaga or the Harry Styles?
+Can I use popular music from artists like Lady Gaga or Chapel Roan?

 Teams must obtain the rights to the use of all music in their films.
 Since it is very difficult and/or costly to receive the rights to use popular music, participating groups are encouraged to work with local composers and musicians to write and record music for their films.
 It is also permissible for teams to use pre-recorded music, provided they have the rights to use the music in their film.
 Please refer to the CC7D Rules for guidelines on the use of music.